vali0901/POOTV/README.md

 This is a project in which I've used various OOP concepts and design patterns.
-POO TV simulates a video streaming platform (like Netflix), in which a user is navigating through pages, and, depending on a page, can do some actions (log in, watch a movie, subscribe to a genre).
+POO TV simulates a video streaming platform (like Netflix), in which a user is navigating through pages, and, depending on the page, can do some actions (log in, watch a movie, subscribe to a genre).

 ### Implementation